christrotter/whisper-automation/README.md

 This uses [Whisper](https://github.com/openai/whisper), [Localstack](https://localstack.cloud/), and some Python applications I ~~copy-pasted~~ wrote.
 You supply a source directory with your audio recordings (*coded for MP3, but can be anything*) and a destination directory to put transcriptions into.
 On each running the stack a list of files to be processed is generated (*compare source files against completed transcriptions*), and the workers pull from this list - one at a time - until the list is exhausted.

-I would say it's ~95% accurate - I was sufficiently impressed that I build this tooling.
+I would say it's ~95% accurate - I was sufficiently impressed that I built this tooling.

 ## Getting started
 1. Configure the source (*my audio_recording.MP3 files*) and destination (*where the transcript files will go*) directories